WEDDING DAY PHOTOGRAPHY TIPS

 1. Natural light.
 Natural light is your best friend - the more natural light, the more of a chance you'll have in getting your wedding featured in publication.
 A good example of this is if you're getting ready somewhere that has a dark bridal room or hotel room.
 I will have you put your dress on, but do all of the finishing touches outside in the best lighting.
 Lighting is everything.

 2. Chairs.
 I know it might seem silly but chairs really do make a huge difference!
 Look at Chiavari Chairs, Chameleon Chair, Ghost Chair, Cross-back Chair, Marais Chair, Bentwood Cafe Chair, and King Louis XVI Chairs.
 Folding chairs are typically a no go for publications.

 3. Charger plates.
 Pretty plates and glassware can make a huge impact on your stylistic vision of the wedding.
 Rental companies are so much fun to go look at for plates, glasses, and napkins.
-A few faves are Sundrop Vintage, Sweet Salvage Rentals, Borrowed Blu and Archive Rentals.
+A few faves are Sundrop Vintage, Sweet Salvage Rentals, Cherished Rentals, Borrowed Blu and Archive Rentals.

 4. Talk to your florist about silk ribbons and a unique bouquet.
 The shiny ribbons that most florists use are just too ordinary.
 Look at Tono and Co (they have awesome table runners too!)

 5. Linens.
 I suggest looking at linen companies like Luxe Linen, La Tavola Fine Linen, and Wildflower Linen.
 Think fun patterns, no glitter/sequins, silk table runners are great, and even solids look great!

 6. Details.
 In a nutshell, the more unique details you have the more likely you are to get featured.
 Having an event designer can do wonders for your overall design/concept!